PragalbhAditya/PragalbhAditya/README.md

 - 👋 Hi, I’m @PragalbhAditya
 - 👀 I’m interested in Coding & Minecraft
-- 🌱 I’m currently learning in School
+- 🌱 I’m currently learning in College
 - 💞️ I’m looking to collaborate on Nothing
 - 📫 Reach me on discord - Xenophine#2613